Data Independent Acquisition (DIA) Profiling

 - label with TMT, which labels free amines (K and N-term)

-- Mix your samples together (yep you multiplex them)
+- Mix your samples together (create a multiplex)

-- Fractionate your samples using high pH if your sample is very complex (lysate for example)
+- Fractionate your samples using high pH fractionation if your sample is very complex (lysate for example)

 I know, protein amounts over 20ug or single cell proteomics?
 How can this be ?
 Well first we really can’t do proteomics on single cells, but it is possible with TMT to use one of the tags as a carrier sample.
 This does two really cool things, it helps your proteins get into the Mass spec and not stick to your tube, and it amplifies your signal so the MAss spec will trigger on the peptides and fragment it